A Lensing-Band Approach to Spacetime Constraints: Discussion

 As an explicit demonstrations of the framework, we have: (i) specified to a lensing-band definition which counts how many times an incident light ray has crossed the equatorial plane; and (ii) assumed a detection of an associated VLBI feature for which we model a thin ring.
-Given these choices, the precise exclusion statement which we quantitatively explore can be stated as: \begin{quote}\textit{ Upon a detection of a VLBI feature, we exclude spacetimes for which this feature cannot arise from geodesics that traversed the equatorial plane more than once. }\end{quote} If one assumes a definition of the ``photon ring'' as the lensed image associated with the above lensing-band definition, and assumes that a VLBI measurement has detected said photon ring, then the precise exclusion statement can be rephrased as: \begin{quote}\textit{ We identify spacetimes which can be excluded by a confident detection of the photon ring. }\end{quote} Since a confident detection of the photon ring of \mightyseven~remains subject of current research~\cite{Broderick_2022,Lockhart:2022rui,Tiede:2022grp,Cardenas-Avendano:2023dzo,Palumbo:2023auc}, the application we have presented should be understood as a way to quantify the constraining capability of current and future VLBI observations.
+Given these choices, the precise exclusion statement which we quantitatively explore can be stated as follows: \begin{quote}\textit{ Upon a detection of a VLBI feature, we exclude spacetimes for which this feature cannot arise from geodesics that traversed the equatorial plane more than once. }\end{quote} If one assumes a definition of the ``photon ring'' as the lensed image associated with the above lensing-band definition, and assumes that a VLBI measurement has detected said photon ring, then the precise exclusion statement can be rephrased as follows: \begin{quote}\textit{ We identify spacetimes which can be excluded by a confident detection of the photon ring. }\end{quote} Since a confident detection of the photon ring of \mightyseven~remains subject of current research~\cite{Broderick_2022,Lockhart:2022rui,Tiede:2022grp,Cardenas-Avendano:2023dzo,Palumbo:2023auc}, the application we have presented should be understood as a way to quantify the constraining capability of current and future VLBI observations.
 That is why we have referred to our results as \emph{projected constraints}, and not actual constraints.

-In~\cref{sec:scheme}, we have detailed the explicit implementation of the lensing-band framework.
-Our implementation encompasses (i) numerical ray tracing in stationary, axisymmetric, and asymptotically flat but otherwise arbitrary spacetimes, (ii) numerical bisection of potentially non-star-convex lensing-band boundaries, (iii) numerical minimization of the overlap of the resulting geometric lensing bands with an observational prior, and (iv) Bayesian parameter estimation.
-In this context, we also develop a novel free-floating bisection algorithm, the details of which are delegated to~\cref{app:bisection}.
+In Subsec.~\ref{sec:scheme}, we have detailed the explicit implementation of the lensing-band framework.
+Our implementation encompasses (i) numerical ray tracing in stationary, axisymmetric, and asymptotically flat but otherwise arbitrary spacetimes, (ii) numerical bisection of potentially non-star-convex lensing-band boundaries, (iii) numerical minimization of the overlap of the resulting geometric lensing bands with an observational prior, and (iv) Bayesian parameter estimation, see also Fig.~\ref{fig:scheme-example} for a visual synthesis.
+In this context, we also develop a novel free-floating bisection algorithm, the details of which are delegated to App.~\ref{app:bisection}.